Party at Palabra: Release of Michael Klam’s Cheapest Flight to Paradise

 Come kick it at La Bodega Gallery on Thursday July 27th to celebrate the released of Michael Klam’s Latest book: The Cheapest Flight to Paradise.
 The release party coincides with Ted Washington’s Palabra Series, so you know the crowd is gonna be a good one.

-In under one hundred pages, Cheapest Flight jams in observational poetry that is expansive across subject matter.
-He includes poems dedicated to everyday people he’s encountered, like the professor who wears a striped shirt a la Where’s Waldo to the theater or the lifeguard who chose lifeguarding to “sit in the tower and watch the honey drip”, but who has seen his fair share of scary and sad stories as a result.
-The collection also contains poems about family; some, such as “bedtime” and “just add box” speak directly about his children, while others, like “With the Most Toys” are messages left for them, about dreaming and creating, with nuggets of advice like:
+In under one hundred pages Cheapest Flight jams in observational poetry, expansive across subject matter.
+Klam’s poems are dedicated to everyday people he’s encountered– the professor who wears a striped shirt a la Where’s Waldo to the theater.
+Or the lifeguard who chose lifeguarding to “sit in the tower and watch the honey drip” but has seen his share of scary and sad stories as a result.
+The collection also contains poems about family.
+In some, such as “bedtime” and “just add box,” he speaks about his children.
+In others, like “With the Most Toys,” he is speaking directly to them.
+About dreaming and creating, with nuggets of advice like:

 those who find a new way

 Bouncing from one topic to the next, the book’s own structure represents the non-linear, non-sequiturness of actual life.
 The cast of characters throughout are interesting on their own, but their stories touch on universal themes from growing up, to sympathizing with others, to escapism through video games.
 And Klam does this using some straight up good language: at times satirical, at times beautiful, at times both.